 the info you send us.

-2. We Include Your Scan in our Documentary
+2. We Include Your Scan in our Documentaries

 scans of our contributors.
-We will showcase the documentary on our UHD TV in the Arles Gallery
+We will showcase documentaries on our UHD TV in the Arles Gallery

 all summer (negatives will also dissolve into positive).